 - Eve Hanan, co-director of UNLV’s Misdemeanor Clinic, advocated in The Nevada Independent for more progress within the misdemeanor system.

 - Forbes quoted architectural professor Dak Kopec on the history and resurging popularity of the timeless pink hotel.

-- Fashion expert Deirdre Clemente explained the history behind past and present fashion trends: Refinery29, Fashionista, JSTOR Daily, Jezebel, and BBC World Service.
+- Fashion expert Deirdre Clemente explained the history behind past and present fashion trends: Refinery29, Fashionista, JSTOR Daily, and Jezebel.

 - Inverse and the Las Vegas Sun discussed cults and conspiracy theorists with sociologist Robert Futrell.

 - Psychology professor Stephen D. Benning answered questions about humans' need to explain away acts of violence, how fathers can effectively control their temper, and why astrology interest is on the rise: Stylist Magazine, Fatherly, Discover Magazine, Germanic.

 - Barbara G. Brents, sociology professor, commented on TechRadar and the Las Vegas Sun about OnlyFans’s controversial decision to remove sexually explicit content.